Darshan-H-M/branch_predictor_main/README.md

 # branch_predictor_main

 # Branch_Predictor
-The attached files are the asm generation files for testing of branch predictor and work in the [chromite_uatg_tests](https://github.com/incoresemi/chromite_uatg_tests) as a submodule under the BPU.
-We have used the demo codes provided here as templates for our codes.
+The above attached files are the asm generation files for testing of branch predictor.
+We have used the demo codes provided here [chromite_uatg_tests](https://github.com/incoresemi/chromite_uatg_tests)  as templates for our codes.

 ## Code Description
 #### uatg_fa_gshare_bht.py